Nazia07/NetCoreFBAuth/README.md

 # NetCoreFBAuth
-ASP.NET Core authentication using Facebook and Indentity
+ASP.NET Core authentication using Facebook and Identity